twhume/twhume.github.io/_posts/2021-04-24-ensembles.md

 * [Lincoln and Skrzypek](https://scholar.google.com/scholar?cluster=8267063715713827199&hl=en&as_sdt=0,5) trained an ensemble of 5 networks and observed better performance over a single network.
 * [Donini, Loreggia, Pini and Rossi](http://ceur-ws.org/Vol-2272/short6.pdf) did experiments with 10.
-* [Breiman](https://scholar.google.com/scholar?cluster=18412826781870444603&hl=en&as_sdt=0,5) got to 25 (/“more than 25 bootstrap replicates is love’s labor lost”/), as did [Opitz and Maclin](https://scholar.google.com/scholar?cluster=9297768410353397265&hl=en&as_sdt=0,5)
+* [Breiman](https://scholar.google.com/scholar?cluster=18412826781870444603&hl=en&as_sdt=0,5) got to 25 ("/more than 25 bootstrap replicates is love’s labor lost/”), as did [Opitz and Maclin](https://scholar.google.com/scholar?cluster=9297768410353397265&hl=en&as_sdt=0,5)

 Voting turns up in many places:

 *  [Drucker et al](https://direct.mit.edu/neco/article-pdf/6/6/1289/812901/neco.1994.6.6.1289.pdf) point to many studies of neural networks in committee, initialized with different weights, and suggest an expectation I share: that multiple networks might converge differently and thus have performance improved in combination.
 They had explored this in previous work (Drucker et al 1993a).
 * [Donini, Loreggia, Pini and Rossi](http://ceur-ws.org/Vol-2272/short6.pdf) reach the same conclusion and articulate it thus: /“different neural networks can generalize the learning functions in different ways as to learn different areas of the solutions space”/.
 They also explore other voting schemes.
-* [Clemen](https://faculty.fuqua.duke.edu/~clemen/bio/Published%20Papers/13.CombiningReview-Clemen-IJOF-89.pdf)  notes that “simple combination methods often work reasonably well relative to more complex combinations”, generally in forecasting.
+* [Clemen](https://faculty.fuqua.duke.edu/~clemen/bio/Published%20Papers/13.CombiningReview-Clemen-IJOF-89.pdf)  notes that “/simple combination methods often work reasonably well relative to more complex combinations/”, generally in forecasting.
-* [Kittler, Duin and Matas](https://dspace.cvut.cz/bitstream/handle/10467/9443/1998-On-combining-classifiers.pdf?sequence=1) similarly note that /“the sum rules out performs other classifier combinations schemes"/.
+* [Kittler, Duin and Matas](https://dspace.cvut.cz/bitstream/handle/10467/9443/1998-On-combining-classifiers.pdf?sequence=1) similarly note that “/the sum rules out performs other classifier combinations schemes/".

 Breiman’s [Bagging](https://scholar.google.com/scholar?cluster=18412826781870444603&hl=en&as_sdt=0,5) (short for “bootstrap aggregating”) seems very relevant.
 It involves sampling from the same distribution and training a different network on each sample, then combining their results via voting etc. Technically if you sampled fully from that distribution and thus trained all your ensemble of the same dataset, this would be bagging, but it seems a bit over-literal and incompatible in spirit.

-In his paper Breiman does not explore the impact of parallelization on small dataset sizes, but does note that /“bagging is almost a dream procedure for parallel computing”/, given the lack of communication between predictors.
+In his paper Breiman does not explore the impact of parallelization on small dataset sizes, but does note that “/bagging is almost a dream procedure for parallel computing/”, given the lack of communication between predictors.

 Finally, two other titbits stood out: